 Gas is a fascinating topic that touches everyone in the NEAR ecosystem, here is a brief summary:

-- A small fee is charged on every transaction to pay the validators.
+- A small fee is charged on every transaction to indirectly pay the validators by burning a part of the total token supply.

 - Read-only methods do not result in fees for the user, instead, the validator absorbs the cost.